bnsd55/RetryCatch/README.md

 # Usage example
 For more examples about synchronous and asynchronous retry-catch click [Here](/src/main/java/com/github/bnsd55/main/Main.java).

-Instead of runnable you can execute your own anonymous function as executed in the first example [Here](https://github.com/bnsd55/RetryCatch/blob/master/src/main/java/com/github/bnsd55/main/Main.java).
+Instead of CheckedRunnable you can execute your own anonymous function as executed in the first example [Here](https://github.com/bnsd55/RetryCatch/blob/master/src/main/java/com/github/bnsd55/main/Main.java).

-You should not return values from your anonymous function, if you want to return value, use Callable.
+You should not return values from your anonymous function, if you want to return value, use CheckedCallable.

 You can use anonymous functions both of synchronous and asynchronous executions.